-All subsurface borings shall be completely back-filled to prevent damage to property or injury to people or animals.
+All subsurface borings shall be completely and adequately back-filled to prevent damage to property or injury to people or animals.
+Where evidence is found that firms have inadequately backfilled bore holes, the firms will be required to return to the site and remediate the situation with no cost to KYTC.
 Sealing drill holes shall be in accordance with the Departments' plan (see attachment) with the following exceptions.

-1. Drill holes within 100 feet of a private well shall be sealed with grout through the water bearing strata (Must get department permission before hand).
+- 1. Drill holes within 100 feet of a private well shall be sealed with grout through the water bearing strata (Must get department permission before hand). - 2.
 By a special request of coal companies, core holes penetrating commercial coal seams shall be sealed with grout.
 Packers may be required.